Alethic (Conceptual) Modalities

 • the classification of logical propositions according to their asserting or denying the possibility, impossibility, contingency, or necessity of their content

-• Three Kinds:
+• Different Kinds:

-• Physical or nomological modality:
+• Physical (nomic, nomological) modality:

-• Nothing can travel faster than light means that it’s physically impossible for anything to travel faster than light, i.e. contrary to the laws of nature.
+• Nothing can travel faster than light means that it’s physically impossible for anything to travel faster than light, i.e. it’s contrary to the laws of nature.

 • Epistemic modality:

-• View Epistemic Probability
+• View Epistemic Status

-Uses of Conceptual Modalities in Philosophy
+Uses of Alethic Modalities in Philosophy

 • Principles

-• Philosophic principles are typically set forth as necessarily truths, for example the Principle of Alternative Possibilities.
+• Philosophic principles are typically set forth as necessarily truths, for example the Principle of Alternative Possibilities:

 • Conceptual Analysis